shohne/CarND-Traffic-Sign-Classifier-Project/report.md

-3. As we do not have a large dataset and we have expanded network capacity, it is very likely network overfits.
-We have regularized the network using [Dropout](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf) after the two full connected layers with keep probability given by **keep_prob** hyperparameter (to be adjusted in training step);
+3. As we do not have a large dataset and we have expanded network capacity, it is very likely that the network will overfit.
+We have regularized the network using [Dropout](http://jmlr.org/papers/volume15/srivastava14a.old/srivastava14a.pdf) after the two full connected layers with keep probability given by **keep_prob**  hyper-parameter (to be adjusted in training step);

 4. We have adjusted the last layer to be a softmax with 42 values (one for each class probability);